Bernard-A/IoTRoam-Tutorial/Network-Application-Server-Setup.md

 automigrate=true
 ```

-3. In the “redis” section.
-If you changed the default port for redis or if you host redis on a different machine, don’t forget to change the redis.url parameter
+### 3. In the “redis” section.
+If you changed the default port for redis or if you host redis on a different machine, don’t forget to change the ```redis.url``` parameter

 ###	Starting the ChirpStack Application Server

 To (re)start and stop ChirpStack Application Server depends on if your distribution uses “init.d” or “systemd”:

 init.d
 ```sh
 sudo /etc/init.d/chirpstack-application-server [start|stop|restart|status]